 The new fish species has a very fast breeding pattern and it looks similar to the “Tank cleaner”, which is used as a cleaner in the ornamental fish tanks.

 According to the members of the Fisheries Cooperative Society of Huruluwewa, new fish species are spreading very quickly and it needs only about three to four months for breeding.
 The tank was inhabited by a number of local fish species such as Snakehead Murrel (Ophiocephalus striatus), Tilapia (Oreochromis), and Cat Fish (Siluriformes).
 But with the invasion of new fish species, local fish varieties are reducing in great numbers and are seen rarely today.

 The feeding habit of the new fish species has been identified as a threat to the local fish species, while invasive species feed on the eggs of other fish species as well as smaller fish.

-Inland fishing is a very popular livelihood of the people around the Huruluwewa reservoir and the inland fishing is contributing immensely for the growing fish demand in the country and it is a popular Sri Lanka food source especially among the people away from the sea.
+Inland fishing is a very popular livelihood of the people around the Huruluwewa reservoir and inland fishing is contributing immensely to the growing fish demand in the country it is a popular Sri Lanka food source, especially among the people away from the sea.
 According to the fishers in the area, the fish harvest has been reduced to 2 to 3 kg of fish from 10 to 20 kg of fish after the invasion of new fish species.